furioncycle/flaked/README.md

 ### Manual approach

 Get your installer disc booted up and your disks partitioned.
-I took notes on how I did an install with [BTRFS and encryption on my website](https://notes.tiredofit.ca/books/linux/page/installing-nixos-encrypted-btrfs-impermanance).
-Once you have your partitions created and subvolumes mounted then we can continue..

 - Generate your `hardware-configuration.nix` file.